Macarious-GK/Jira/README.md

 <div style="text-align: center;"><img src="images/Screens.webp" width="1000" height="500" style="border-radius: 15px;"></div>

 ## Layouts
+- Layout = how fields are arranged when viewing the issue.
 - company-managed project admins can customize their work items in the layout for work items.
 - It's based on the fields of the screen config, you can manipulate its view only.